Kangiriyanka/joe-farah/src/pages/posts/post-8.md

 ### Diaries

-My main outlet for writing are my yearly diaries - they act as my second brain.
-I experimented  with different formats, but the NOLTY brand I used for 2023 and 2024 take the cake and any  desserts left on the table<sup class="secondary-a"> <a href="#footnotes">3.</a></sup>.
+My main outlet for writing is my yearly diaries - they act as my second brain.
+I experimented  with different formats, but the NOLTY brand I used for 2023 and 2024 takes the cake and any  desserts left on the table<sup class="secondary-a"> <a href="#footnotes">3.</a></sup>.
 This year, I'm writing in a Letts of London diary.
 It's less thick and different than the previous two which forces me to write less for more.

 &nbsp;